ethz-asl/wavemap/docs/pages/configuration.rst

 The first is that subsections often feature a **type** tag.
 This tag determines the type of the object that should be created for the corresponding element.
 For example, setting ``data_structure/type: hashed_chunked_wavelet_octree`` tells wavemap to create a *HashedChunkedWaveletOctree* data structure to store the map.
 The second is that **units** are specified explicitly.
 This eliminates misunderstandings and enables automatic conversions from derived units, such as ``{ millimeters: 27.67 }`` or ``{ degrees: 180.0 }``, to SI base units, such as ``{ meters: 0.02767 }`` or ``{ radians: 3.14159 }``.
 Note that wavemap's code internally always operates in SI base units.

+Note that the wavemap ROS server prints warnings for all unrecognized params at startup.
+This can be helpful for debugging and to quickly find typos in config param names.

 To get started quickly, we recommend skimming through these :repo_file:`example configs <ros/wavemap_ros/config>`.
 For reference, an overview of all available config options is provided below.